clonemeagain/plugin-autocloser/README.md

 Defaults as per code:
 * Max age of open: 999 days which is a bit more than 2 & 1/2 years.
 Likely a good default.
-* Only close tickets with an Agent Response: False
+* Only close tickets with an Agent Response: True
 * Only close tickets past expiry date: False
 * From Status: Open
 * To Status: Closed